Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Analysis of the Stronger Pre-training Objective

 In deep clustering, we first obtain a pseudo-label for each image.
+We obtain the pseudo-label for an image in two ways: \textbf{a)} by classifying each image into one of the 1,000 Imagenet classes using powerful models such as SigLIP ViT-L/14 (zero-shot Imagenet accuracy of 83.08\%) \citep{siglip}, and \textbf{b)} performing a 1,000-way clustering on feature space of our trained vision encoder, using FAISS \citep{faiss}.
+Note that the use of SigLIP ViT-L/14 for obtaining pseudo-labels is a \textit{cheating experiment} for a deep clustering task (we don't have access to ground truth labels and therefore use SigLIP ViT-L/14 for this task); however, this experiment is solely performed to probe the upper bound of the poison removal that can be obtained when using deep clustering approaches.

-A pseudo-label can be obtained either by performing a 1,000-way clustering on feature space of our trained vision encoder, using FAISS \citep{faiss} or by using existing powerful models such as SigLIP ViT-L/14 (zero-shot Imagenet accuracy of 83.08\%) \cite{siglip} using zero-shot classification for each image into one of 1,000 Imagenet classes.
-In the case that we use clustering-based pseudo-label assignment, we repeat it every epoch.
-For every image in the cleaning dataset, we learn to predict the assigned pseudo-label ($\hat{y}$) with the help of a linear classifier on top of the vision encoder using cross-entropy loss ($ \mathcal{L}_{\text{Xent}}$).
+In the latter case, when we use clustering-based pseudo-label assignment for every image in the cleaning dataset, we learn to predict the assigned pseudo-label ($\hat{y}$) with the help of a linear classifier on top of the vision encoder using cross-entropy loss ($ \mathcal{L}_{\text{Xent}}$).
 Let $W \in \mathbb{R}^{d \times 1000}$ be the linear classifier mapping visual features ($\mathbb{R}^d$) to one of the 1000 pseudo-labels.
 For a given datapoint $(I_j, T_j)$ with assigned pseudo-label $\hat{y}_j$, deep clustering's objective becomes